Superintendent's Compendium

 • The Parade Ground of the fort is closed to picnicking except through an approved special use permit or park sponsored event.

 The picnic area is a public use area and is intended as a first come first served use for schools, visitors, etc… For these reasons, the reserving or holding of tables has the potential to create user conflicts and is prohibited.
 The Parade Ground is central to, and in full view from, all historic structures, roads and trails.
-Picnicking in this area can negatively affect the historic setting and ambience for which the park is managed and has the potential to impair the visitor experience.
+Picnicking in this area can negatively affect the historic setting and view shed for which the park is managed and has the potential to impact the visitor experience.

 36 CFR 2.15 – PETS